psauliere/netatmo/README.md

 If this doesn't work, boot the Raspberry with its microSD, a keyboard and an HDMI screen, login with the `pi` user and use the `raspi-config` utility to configure the network.

-One connected with SSH, install the latest OS updates:
+Once connected with SSH, install the latest OS updates, and reboot:

 ```
 sudo apt update